kofiCode/PublicDocumentation/haskell/io-monad.md

 ()
 ```

 or just null, not `IO ()`.
-After bind does this unpackaging, it
+After bind does this
-then supplies this to function on the right hand side (RHS).
-So lets
+unpackaging/unwrapping, it then supplies this to function on the right
-go back to our example and process it step by step
+hand side (RHS).
+So lets go back to our example and process it step
+by step

 ```haskell
   a "hello" >>= b >>= c